Kul Man Ghising

-Kul Man Ghising (कुलमान घिसिङ, /ne/) is a Nepali engineer and beurocrat turn into politician founding Ujyaalo Nepal Party.
-Ghising is currently serving since 15 September 2025 as the Minister for Urban Development along with minister Energy, Water Resources and Irrigation and Physical Infrastructure and Transport in the interim cabinet led by Prime Minister Sushila Karki.
+Kulman Ghising (कुलमान घिसिङ, /ne/) is a Nepalese engineer, technocrat, politician, and chairman of Ujyaalo Nepal Party.
+Ghising served as minister of Energy, Water Resources and Irrigation along with Urban Development and Physical Infrastructure and Transport in interim cabinet formed after 2025 Nepalese Gen Z protests.

+He has served as managing director of Nepal Electricity Authority for a decade, during his tenure the country's long-standing load-shedding (power outage) crisis ended.

-Kulman Ghising, as Nepal’s Energy Minister, is the Chairperson of MCA-Nepal, the body implementing the Millennium Challenge Corporation (MCC) Compact.
+Kulman Ghising, also served as the Nepal's Energy Minister and Chairperson of MCA-Nepal, the body implementing the Millennium Challenge Corporation (MCC) Compact.
 The MCC provides a U.S. grant for power and road projects.
 Ghising oversees project execution and board decisions.
 While the compact is promoted as supporting infrastructure growth, it has also faced debate in Nepal regarding sovereignty and foreign influence.
 He has served as managing director of Nepal Electricity Authority.
-He was MD of Nepal Electricity Authority during the tenure of Janardan Sharma when the country's long-standing load-shedding (power outage) crisis ended.
+He was MD of Nepal Electricity Authority during the tenure of Janardan Sharma when the country's long-standing load-shedding (power outage) ended.

 Early life and education

-Mr. Ghising was born in Bethan village of Ramechhap District in eastern Nepal, and went to Dahoo Secondary School as a child.
+Ghising was born to a Tamang family in Bethan village of Ramechhap District in eastern Nepal, and went to Dahoo Secondary School as a child.
 He moved to Kathmandu and went to Balsewa Secondary School in Jhochhe, starting in the seventh grade.
 He graduated high school from Amar Adarsh Secondary School and went to Amrit Science College for the Intermediate degree.
 He received free scholarship from Regional Institute of Technology in Jamshedpur, India, to become an electrical engineer.
-He completed his post-graduate studies from Pulchowk Engineering College.
+He completed his post-graduate studies from Pulchowk Campus.
+Ghising then completed MBA from Pokhara University.